powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 In that case, the remaining active power mismatch remains on the selected slack bus.
 The default value is `false`.

-**voltageRemoteControl**
-The `voltageRemoteControl` property is an optional property that defines if the remote control for voltage controllers has to be modeled.
-If set to false, any existing voltage remote control is converted to a local control, rescaling the target voltage according to the nominal voltage ratio between the remote regulated bus and the equipment terminal bus.
-The default value is `true`.

 **slackBusSelectionMode**
 The `slackBusSelectionMode` property is an optional property that defines how to select the slack bus.
 The three options are available through the configuration file:
 - `FIRST` if you want to choose the first bus of all the network buses.